jzondaking/getlinkmusescore/README.md

 # GetLinkMuseScore.Com - Download Musescore's Scores FOR FREE (NO INSTALLATION REQUIRED)

-> You don't have PRO account but want to download your favorite scores?
-No worries, GetLinkMuseScore.Com will help you with this.
-Just enter your score url and click "GET LINK".
+> You don't have a PRO account, but you'd like to download your favourite scores anyway.
+Don't worry; GetLinkMuseScore.Com will assist you.
+Just enter your score URL and click "GET LINK."
 Bumpp!
-You will recieve a zip file with original full format exported.
+You will receive a zip file with the original full-format export.

 🌐 Website: [https://getlinkmusescore.com](https://getlinkmusescore.com)